Pile-fermentation: The Catalyst that Creates Shou Puer

 Precise preparations

 The tea is arranged in windrows.
-Temperatures immediately increase as the bacteria multiply, remaining at around 50°C (122°F) for the first 35 days before gradually decreasing to room temperature, a pattern that is consistent with rapid propagation of fungi and yeasts.
+Temperatures immediately increase as the bacteria multiply, remaining at around 50°C (122°F) for the first 35 days before gradually decreasing to room temperature, a pattern consistent with rapid propagation of fungi and yeasts.

 New way to pile ferment shou puer

 Some tea processors have recently begun piling leaves on large stainless steel plates that rest on legs several centimeters above the floor.
 The plates are perforated with active colonies sandwiched between layers.
-This innovation permits greater airflow and the dissipation of heat reducing the incidence of carbonization at the bottom of the pile.
+This innovation permits greater airflow and the dissipation of heat, reducing the incidence of carbonization at the bottom of the pile.

 Here are the major steps in the process in detail: